-This guide answers many of the most commonly asked questions regarding a stay at one of our hospitals.
-Click on the photo to open the guide.
+The most commonly asked questions regarding a stay at one of our hospitals are shown below.

 What to Bring

 - A list of all medications you are presently taking (including over-the-counter) along with prescribed dosage information.

 - Your insurance card and/or insurance billing information.

 - Your Advance Directive; if you do not have an Advance Directive, you can complete this Advance Directive form and bring it with you or request one upon admission.

 - If you are anticipating an overnight stay, you may bring personal toiletry items and containers for storing health aids (eye glasses, contact lenses, hearing devices, etc.)

 - Limit extra clothing to a comfortable dressing gown or pajamas, a robe and slippers.

 - Personal articles may be stored in the drawer of your bedside table.